 United Way is looking to the future as our community needs continue to grow.

 We know that you think carefully before giving and we thank you for entrusting us with your generous contributions of time and money.
 Our promise to you is that we will invest in the efforts that get the greatest results.
 We will evaluate and reward results, not just effort.
 And we will govern ourselves at the highest degree of accountability and transparency.
+Finally, we pledge to remain one of the most efficient non-profit organizations in the world, working to put the maximum amount of resources into the work that strengthens lives and communities.

 Each United Way is independently governed by a local volunteer board, in order to best meet our local needs and opportunities.
 We adhere to a stringent set of membership standards that focus on governance, ethics, financial management, and general operations.